sigmdel/poutils/README.md

 ## 8. posort

-Sorts a `.po` file by entity.
+Sorts a `.po` file by reference.

     usage:
         posort source[.po]  [output[.po]]

-It is not mandatory to sort entries alphabetically, but the Lazarus IDE does generate sorted `.po` files. <!-- This will not remove duplicate entries; for that see poclean. -->
+It is not mandatory to sort entries alphabetically, but the Lazarus IDE does generate sorted `.po` files.

 ## 9. postrip